TedHusted/awake/awake.md/awake.md

 He leads them down a sleek corridor toward the security wing.
 Their footsteps echo softly in the otherwise quiet hallway.
 The further they walk, the fewer employees they pass.

-Rourke swipes his ID at a set of heavy, steel doors, which open with a soft hiss, revealing a spacious control room filled with monitors.
+Rourke taps his ID at a pad next to a set of heavy steel doors, that open with a soft hiss.
+Inside the doorway is a spacious control room filled with monitors.
 Multiple screens displayed different angles of the Pulse campus: the lobby, parking garages, research labs, hallways.

 A security technician sitting at a console glances up, startled, as they enter.